Objective: A target or goal to be achieved.

 Out of spec: A term that indicates a unit does not meet a given requirement or specification.

-Overall equipment effectiveness (OEE): The product of a machine’s operational availability, performance efficiency and first-pass yield.
+Overall equipment effectiveness (OEE): A value of how well a manufacturing unit performs relative to its designed capacity during the periods when it is scheduled to run.
+The product of a machine’s operational availability, performance efficiency and first-pass yield.